 As well as being one of the biggest comic publishers in the world, Marvel are a major player in the film industry.
 Bringing us some of the best superhero films ever made, its easily one of the biggest and most lucrative film franchises of our time.

 The Marvel Cinematic Universe is expanding daily, with many of our all-time favourites jumping from the printed page to the silver screen.
-Luckily for us, we have years of upcoming movies to look forward to, with their latest film release schedule spanning over four years (from 2016 to 2020)!
+Luckily for us, we have years of upcoming movies to look forward to, with their latest film release schedule spanning over four years (from now until 2020)!

 In 2009 The Walt Disney Company acquired Marvel Entertainment, LLC (Marvel’s worldwide parent company), for a massive $4 billion.
 Whilst Disney have helped Marvel continue to grow as a massive player in the entertainment industry, with their huge presence in the comic book, TV, and film space, it’s easy to forget that Marvel have actually been established (in one form or another) for over 70 years.

 As the popularity of comic books featuring superheroes soared, it was in 1939 that Martin Goodman (former publisher of Pulp Magazines) created Timely Comics, publishing their first issue, Marvel Comics #1, in October that year.
 It was over the next few years that they began making a name for themselves in the industry and during the 1940s 'Golden Age' of comics, Marvel introduced many new characters, some of which - such as Captain America and Black Widow - endure to this day.